praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 React JS is an Open Sourced JavaScript library for building fast and interactive User Interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called **components**.

 ## Why React JS is so popular?

 ![screenshot of the app](https://raw.githubusercontent.com/praveenorugantitech/praveenorugantitech-reactjs/master/1_Introduction/images/reactjs.png)

+Developers often use React as a base for developing single-page web applications and then use other libraries to provide extra support to their web application.

 ## Single Page Applications(SPAs)

 A single page application is an app that works inside a browser and does not require page load during use.

 SPAs are all about serving an outstanding user experience(UX) by trying to imitate a natural environment in the browser - no page reloads, no extra wait time.It is just one HTML page that you visit which then loads all other content using JavaScript.